Am I A Suitable Weight For Surgery?

 What does my BMI need to be for surgery?

-This varies and is assessed on a case by case basis during your initial enquiry with the CosMediTour Client Support team.
+BMI requirements vary by procedure and Surgeon.
+Your BMI will be assessed on a case-by-case basis during your Assessment with the CosMediTour Client Support team.

 Some of our Plastic Surgeons will not accept clients that have a BMI under 17 or a BMI over 30.
 Your Client Support Specialist will provide you with personalised advice on what your BMI should ideally be to align with your desired procedure and the specific Surgeon’s recommendations.